 When you think about the dangers of cell phones, texting while driving immediately comes to mind – a quick cause-and-effect with often-gruesome evidence in plain sight.
 But according to officials in California, cell phones may also be dangerous at a slower pace.
 They just recently released information regarding the damaging health effects of long-term exposure to cellphone radiation as well as ways on how people can protect themselves.

-Dr. Joel Moskowitz of UC Berkeley sued the California Department of Health for failing to cellphonerelease information earlier regarding the possible health hazards of cellphone radiation.
+Dr. Joel Moskowitz of UC Berkeley sued the California Department of Health for failing to release information earlier regarding the possible health hazards of cellphone radiation.
 He says that people are put to harm since this information was inaccessible for them.

 There has been evidence showing that cellphone radiation affects bodily functions in small ways that eventually build up and can ultimately be just as deadly as a case of texting and driving.
 While there’s still no proven absolute links between cellphone radiation and chronic diseases, the World Health Organization (WHO) already identified cellphone radiation as “possibly carcinogenic to humans.”